ngock/ngock/README.md

-- 👋 Hi there, thanks for being here.
-I’m Tran Kretz, a dual undergraduate and a mom coder.
+👋 Hi there, thanks for being here.
+I’m a undergraduate and a mom coder.
 - 💞️ I’m interested in OOP and Fullstack/Backend roles.
 - 🧐 Currently learning Java, Spring, MySQL and looking for software development roles.
 - 👀 I’m also looking for collaboration on Android app development